 He goes on to say the problem with most second tests (where the levels remained the same) is that they are usually performed too soon after the first test.

 Dr. Eastham suggests waiting not a week, but about 6 weeks before the second test.
-This gives the body a chance to remedy whatever condition existed that may have caused the PSA levels to be abnormally high.
+This gives the body a chance to remedy whatever condition existed that may have caused the first measured levels to be abnormally high.

 And, Dr. Eastham goes on to say: